The Company’s garden

 • Take a Guided walk with Voice Map

 • City walks begin at the Company’s Gardens.
-Phone to confirm dates and meeting Saturdays will take place monthly places.
+Phone to confirm dates and meeting places. will take place monthly on Saturdays.
 A manageable walk even for prams, or little ones that are not used to walking far.021 419-1881

 • Children love to visit the gardens and feed the squirrels that are quite tame and will eat from your hands. packets of peanuts are sold by vendors in the gardens.